Need help opening a protected file? Ask the publisher/sender first.

 4) The FileOpen Client does not show up in ‘About Third-Party Plug-Ins’ and/or I can’t open installcomplete.pdf.
 What went wrong?

 In some cases the FileOpen plug-in will not load in Adobe's certified mode.
-Please navigate to Edit > Preferences > General > and be sure to uncheck the "Use only certified plug-ins" as outlined in the image below.
+Please navigate to Edit/Menu>Preferences>General and uncheck the "Use only certified plug-ins" as outlined in the image below.

 Screenshot 2021-03-03 164337

-These error messages are displayed when a companion process, FileOpenBroker64.exe, is not running.
+This error is displayed when a companion process, FileOpenBroker64.exe, is not running.
 What we want to do is get the broker process running again.

 • If you have been able to view protected documents until recently, then the broker process was running and has stopped for some reason.
 The easiest way to get the broker process running again is to simply reboot.
 If a reboot does not solve the problem, please request technical support.